This post contains affiliate links. I earn a small commission on purchases you make using my recommendations at no cost to you!

 Do you ever wish you could get a decent picture of your outfit?
 Maybe you're posting it online to a fashion group or on Instagram.
 Or maybe you're just sending it to your friend with the proud message "I got dressed today! #babysteps".
 Getting a great shot of your outfit can be harder than it looks!

 Here's how to take awesome outfit photos without a photographer, or fancy camera, or big lights.
-Just you and your phone.
+Just by yourself with your phone.

-just want to get that free printable and go?
+just want to get the free photo checklist and go?

 Types of Outfit Photos